 I am a licensed clinical psychologist (license #PSY13691), a certified Jungian analyst, and an analyst member of the C. G. Jung Institute of San Francisco.
 I provide psychotherapy and Jungian analysis for individual adults, and I provide couples therapy.
-I am also a registered music therapist and expressive arts therapist, and helped co-found the International Expressive Arts Therapy Association (IEATA).
+I am also a registered expressive arts therapist and music therapist, and helped co-found the International Expressive Arts Therapy Association (IEATA).
 I was licensed as a psychologist in 1994 and have been in practice for over thirty years.

 Along with my work as a clinical psychologist and Jungian analyst, I enjoy teaching and providing supervision.
-I have taught and supervised at various graduate institutions in the Bay Area and currently am an adjunct faculty member at John F. Kennedy University, a teacher and supervisor at the C. G. Jung Institute of San Francisco, and provide clinical consultation to licensed therapists in my private practice.
-I have taught extensively on C. G. Jung’s method of Active Imagination, Complex Theory, Dream Work, Authentic Movement, and Expressive Arts Therapy.
+I have taught and supervised at various graduate institutions in the Bay Area and currently am a consultant and instructor in the analytic training program at the C. G. Jung Institute of San Francisco.
+I also provide clinical consultation to therapists and practitioners in my private practice.
+I have taught extensively on C. G. Jung’s method of Active Imagination, The Transcendent Function, Complex Theory, Dream Work, Creativity, Authentic Movement, and Expressive Arts Therapy.